wangnima2018/python_knowledge2/python2_vs_python3.md

         value = bytes_or_str
     return value

-python3 (convert str or bytes to str): def to_bytes(bytes_or_str):
+python3 (convert str or bytes to bytes): def to_bytes(bytes_or_str):
     if isintance(bytes_or_str, str):
         value = bytes_or_str.encode('utf-8')